linux-integrity/ima-doc/event-log-format.rst

 Due to :ref:`pcr-value`, the event log may contain events that have not been extended.
 E.g., the event log may contain PCR 17 or PCR 24.

-.. _template-hash:
+.. _template-data-hash:

-Template Hash
+Template Data Hash
 -----------------------------------

 This is normally a 20-byte SHA-1 hash of the Template Data field.
 It can also be all zeros.

-   Exception: For the ``ima`` template name, the Template Hash is a SHA-1 hash of the File Data Hash field and the File Name padded with zero bytes to a length of 256 bytes.
+   Exception: For the ``ima`` template name, the Template Data Hash is a SHA-1 hash of the File Data Hash field and the File Name padded with zero bytes to a length of 256 bytes.
 The File Name Length field is not hashed.

 An all zeros hash indicates a measurement log violation.
 IMA is invalidating an entry.
 Trust in entries after that are up to the end